PGO

 Overview

-PGO is a multi-purpose analog operator for adding and subtracting signals.
-It is designed to cover as much functional territory as possible, while also remaining compact and intuitive.
-PGO is capable of many basic processing steps, such as amplification, attenuation, inversion, addition, subtraction, averaging, and level shifting.
+PGO is a multipurpose analog operator for adding and subtracting signals.
+It's designed to cover as much functional territory as possible in a compact and intuitive 4HP package.

 Key Specifications